CyrilleB79/winMag/readme.md

 ## Change log

+### Version 3.1

+* Fixed an issue preventing the Magnifier's command window from being restored on top.
+* Fixed an issue preventing the add-on to run on NVDA 2019.2.1.
+* Updated localizations.

 ### Version 3.0

 * Pressing the zoom buttons in the Magnifier window (with the keyboard) now reports the new zoom level.